 Space heaters are not allowed unless provided by Residential Life staff.
 Tampering with electrical systems (dimmer switches, circuit breaker boxes, wiring, etc.) is not permitted to ensure the safety of all residents.

-Smoking is prohibited in the residence halls and within 30 feet of the building.
+Smoking is prohibited in the residence halls.

 Fire Safety Improvements